davidRamalho/LaunchcodeChallenge/README.md

-# OPIsystems Take Home Test
+# Launchcode Take Home Test

 This test actually ended up being a lot of fun.
 If I had more time I would have liked to add some unit testing and to also make the front-end design more responsive and less broken.
 I also would have expanded the database to include users and allow for user login and logout.
 In addition I would have added constraints/validation to input data in order to reduce bugs.